Here’s a list, in no particular order, of some work that doesn’t fit well in the other categories.

 Coined (Short Film, 2014)

-In 2014, Adam Cornelius and I made several short films about Dogecoin, a form of cryptocurrency similar to Bitcoin.
-We only released two rough cuts from our various shoots, after deciding not to make a full feature.
-At the moment, those short films are not online…but they may return at some point.
+In 2014, Adam Cornelius and I made several short films about the community surrounding Dogecoin, a form of cryptocurrency similar to Bitcoin.
+We released two rough cuts from our various shoots after deciding not to make a full feature.
+Those document the Dogeparty, a Wall Street party-slash-protest, and Josh Wise’s Dogecoin-sponsored run at Talladega (sometimes called Dogecar).
+At the moment those short films are not online…but they may return at some point.
 We did have the privilege of interviewing Billy Markus just weeks after he created Dogecoin, in the room where it happened.

 This was my first This American Life story.
 You can listen to it for free, though you should have a handkerchief ready.
 In short, I met a man who is literally paralyzed by happiness.
 This is the story of how he maintains his marriage and interacts with his stepkids (and grandkids).
 It ain’t easy.
 See the Films page for the feature film inspired by this article.